Euthanasia and assistance to suicide became legal in Western Australia from 1 July 2021.

-In the first year of legalised euthanasia and assistance to suicide, 190 people had their lives ended by these acts – 95 by intravenous administration of a lethal poison by a medical practitioner; 52 by oral administration of a lethal poison with the assistance of a medical practitioner; and 43 by self-administration of a lethal poison.
+In the first year of legalised euthanasia and assistance to suicide, 191 people had their lives ended by these acts – 96 by intravenous administration of a lethal poison by a medical practitioner; 52 by oral administration of a lethal poison with the assistance of a medical practitioner; and 43 by self-administration of a lethal poison.
+These deaths accounted for approximately 1.14% of all deaths in Western Australia in 2021-22.

 Where euthanasia is available as well as assisted suicide the international evidence suggests that there will be a significantly higher take up rate overall, with most people choosing euthanasia over assistance to suicide.